SEM6-Mini-Project/app/README.md

-# prediction
+# MOBILE APPLICATION TO PREDICT COMPANY BANKRUPTCY

-A new Flutter project.
+A mobile application that uses the Random Forest Machine Learning Algorithm and Flutter framework to predict the likelihood of company bankruptcy based on financial ratios.

 ## Getting Started